 In this video I give a short overview of TPR Storytelling Strategies:

-Jump right in and start using TPR Storytelling strategies right away!
+Jump right in and start using the TPRS method of storytelling right away!
 You’ll enjoy teaching, your students will enjoy learning and they will acquire the language quickly.